 Jennifer formerly served as a law extern for the Honorable Judge Ronald Leighton (2008), a public defense attorney for the City of Bellevue (2009-2010), a non-profit staff attorney at the Center for Justice in Spokane (2010-2012), an associate practicing federal copyright litigation at a New York law firm (2014), and an associate attorney at the Law Offices of Roger Ellingson in Blaine (2016-2017).

-In addition to family law, Jennifer’s practice also includes federal and state civil litigation, probate administration, and simple estate planning.
+In addition to family law, Jennifer’s practice also includes probate administration and simple estate planning.

 Seattle University School of Law

 University of Washington

 U.S. District Court for the Eastern District of Washington

 ASSOCIATIONS AND COMMUNITY INVOLVEMENT

 Bellingham Sunrise Rotary Club